navalpostgraduateschool/se4003_fall_2024/labs/lab_3/TerrorGulls Group/quad_readme.md

 # Laser Specifications
 - Power Required:
 - Time on Target Required:
 - Laser Frequency:
 - Recharge Time:
-- Min Engagement Dist:
 - Energy Storage:

 # Stakeholder Requirements
 - How many targets are expected?
--
+- What is the min engagement distance?
 -
 -